 It seems, however, that masculinising testosterone masks the effects of menopausal oestrogen-loss, so whether you have your ovaries removed or lose ovarian function more gradually, you are likely not to experience many of the unpleasant effects of menopause.
 (Research on this is still scarce, however.)
 Your bone health, for instance, should be closer to the average man's, protected by the "male" levels of testosterone you are taking - as long as you are getting the right levels; this should be monitored by the medical professional overseeing your masculinising hormone therapy.
 If you have additional risk factors for osteoporosis your masculinising testosterone may not be enough to protect you from osteoporosis, however.
-If you had your ovaries removed before the age of 45 and the levels of your testosterone in later life your bones would no longer be protected.
+If you had your ovaries removed before the age of 45 and the levels of your testosterone treatment were inadequate then you would be at risk.
+And if you were to stop taking testosterone in later life your bones would no longer be protected.